 Mahatma Gandhi: A Peaceful, Ignoble Oversight?

-Why was Mahatma Gandhi denied the Nobel Peace Prize during and after his lifetime?
+- Why was Mahatma Gandhi never awarded the Nobel Peace Prize?

 Gandhi taught the world a new method of struggle, political warfare and a new kind of diplomacy.